arti-ivnv/UCF-Projects/README.md

 This course is designed to provide a basic understanding security theory and practice for modern computing environments.
 Students will acquire proficiency in a number of classic and modern symmetric and public key cryptographic methods.
 Students will explore important topics in key exchange mechanisms; modes of operation; malware attacks, vulnerabilities, and defenses; network, web, and email security; digital rights management; and legal and ethical issues.

 ## COP 3402
+This course is designed to provide a fundamental  understanding of real and virtual machines as language processor and the implementation of compilers.
+We will study the processor as an instruction interpreter.
+Compilers, assemblers,  linkers and loaders, and virtual machines will be presented as systems software  for program development.
+An introduction to Operating system will be given.

 ## COP 3502C